 Treatment of rheumatoid arthritis (RA) has been transformed with the introduction of targeted therapies twenty years ago (comprising biologic disease modifying anti-rheumatic drugs, bDMARDS; and the more recent small molecule JAK inhibitors).
 Nevertheless, response to these agents is not universal, reflecting the heterogeneity of RA disease.
 A trial and error approach to drug selection, compounded by the absence of predictive biomarkers has led to cycling of ineffective therapies, and the (re-emergence) of refractory RA (RefRA) disease.
-The definition of RefRA has generally followed available therapies rather than a biological understanding, and has thus continually evolved (extended) as new treatments become available.
+Single-cell transcriptomics and mass cytometry methods have enabled the identification of an key immune cell popualtions and biological mediators of RA.

 The project will include recruitment of patients with RA that are well-phenotyped at the following stages: (i) early, active RA, targeted therapy naïve (ii) established, active RA refractory (inefficacy) to a minimum 2 different classes of bDMARD (iii) established RA refractory (inefficacy) to a minimum 2 different classes of bDMARD + a JAK inhibitor.

 Peripheral blood and synovial tissue will be obtained from recruited patients.
 Single-cell technologies will be performed to investigate immune alterations, together with functional and intracellular signalling characterisation.
 Analysis of the multi-dimensional complex datasets will identify unique immune signatures that emerge with RefRA.
 These will be validated in an independent patient cohort using flow cytometry.

 Training/techniques to be provided: